close Business Finance Invest Bullets Most Viewed

 The IPO process starts with the promoters selecting a lead investment bank.
 This process generally occurs six months before the IPO.
 The applicant bank submits bids detailing the IPO result and the bank fees.
 The company selects the investment bank based on its reputation, quality of research and expertise in the market.

-The company wants an investment bank which can sell its shares to a maximum number of banks, institutional investors, or individuals as per the requirement.
+The company wants an investment bank that can sell its shares to a maximum number of banks, institutional investors, or individuals as per the requirement.
 It’s the investment bank’s responsibility to put together all the buyers.
-It selects a group of banks and investors to raise IPO funding and also diversifies the risk.
+The bank selects a group of banks and investors to raise IPO funding and also diversifies the risk.

 The investment bank charges a fee between three to seven per cent of the IPO’s total sales price.

-The next step of the IPO process is due diligence and regulatory filings.
-It generally happens three months before the IPO.
-The IPO team consisting of the lead investment banker, lawyer, and other specialists, prepare the due diligence.
-The team assembles all the required financial information.
+The next step of the IPO process is due diligence and regulatory filings, which generally happen three months before the IPO.
+The IPO team, consisting of the lead investment banker, lawyer, and other specialists, prepares the due diligence and assembles all the required financial information.

 The investment bank files the registration statement with SEBI.
 This statement includes the financial statement, management background, and any legal problems.
 It specifies the purpose of the IPO, where the raised money will be used, and the current owners of the company.
 It also shows the company’s working model and other related factors.

 SEBI will then investigate the company.
-It makes sure all the information disclosed by the company is genuine and is for the interest of the investors.
+It will ensure that all the information disclosed by the company is genuine and in the interest of the investors.

 The third and most crucial step of the IPO process is pricing.
-It depends upon the value of the company and the current situation of the market and the Economy.
+It depends upon the value of the company, the current situation of the market, and the economy.

-After the SEBI’s approval, SEBI and the company set up a date for the IPO.
-The underwriter circulates the prospectus, which includes all the financial information of the company and shares the prospectus with the potential investors.
+After SEBI’s approval, SEBI and the company set up a date for the IPO.
+The underwriter circulates the prospectus, which includes all the company's financial information, and shares it with potential investors.

 The company writes transition contracts for vendors.
 It also completes the financial statement for submission to auditors.